divyesh350/chat-app/README.md

 - Enhanced user interface with modern animations

 ## Recent Updates

+### AI Chatbot Integration
+- **Blink Chat AI**: An AI assistant available as a contact in the sidebar for personal, human-like conversations.
+- **Always Available**: The AI bot is always accessible, even if no real users are online.
+- **Natural Responses**: Utilizes Groq API for fast and natural responses.
+- **Typing Indicator**: Displays a "typing..." indicator for improved user experience during AI response generation.

 ### Performance Improvements
 - Optimized sidebar component with React.memo and useCallback